 The amount of Batteries granted from a Friend’s Dorm depends on how many Dorms that friend possesses.
 The minimum Battery grant is 2, and the maximum is 10.
 Do note that there are a limited amount of Batteries that a single friend can grant each reset.
 If you know one of your friends has more Dorms than the others, prioritize collecting Batteries from them asap!

 Combat Reports draw from a pool of Surplus EXP that is granted to you after every battle you complete.
 Combat Reports allow you to grant this Surplus EXP to your T-Dolls, enabling them to level up without battling.
-Pets raise the Comfort of your Dorm, and level up the facilities in the Data Room and Rescue Station.
+Pets raise the Comfort of your Dorm, and level up the facilities in the Data Room, Rescue Station, and Fairy Chamber.

 Combat Reports are created in the Data Room, which can be found under the Auxiliary Rooms menu.